raganwald/method-combinators/doc/async-js.md

   }
 };
 ```

-(This is clearly not a practical code snippet, it's intended to be just sane enough to use as an example.)

 The **async** combinators help you make method decorators for methods that use callback-oriented programming.
 You can use this callback parameter as you would when doing any other Node-like programming.
 In addition, you can now decorate the method using async combinators: